appdotnet/api-spec/content/docs/authentication/authorize-with-appnet.md

 1. It's easy: Add this button to your site in seconds.
 1. It's beautiful: it looks good and potential users will recognize the App.net branding.
-1. It's useful: One button helps your get new and existing accounts using your app.
+1. It's useful: One button helps your app get new and existing App.net users.

 ### Implementation